 Work With Documents That Do More: ClickUp Docs

 Using a mouse requires you to remove your hand from the keyboard, wasting precious seconds in a seamless task.
-This is why keyboard shortcuts are essential for efficient workers, as they allow them to get things done faster and smooth out their workflows.
+This is why keyboard shortcuts are essential, as they allow you to get things done faster and streamline your workflows.

-With Microsoft Word, you get plenty of keyboard shortcuts to perform almost every task the software has to offer.
+With Microsoft Word, you have plenty of keyboard shortcuts to perform almost every task the software has to offer.
 However, the shortcuts are sometimes more complicated than the straightforward cursor methods.

 ClickUp Docs is a better alternative to working faster with documents without having to remember complex keystrokes.
 Plus, its built-in project management capabilities ensure that your Docs are always connected to the relevant tasks and easily accessible via the Docs Hub.